 - Mix the shrimp paste with 1/4 cup of water and add it into the pot.

-- Add in the fish sauce (not all fish sauce is created equal, add in half the amount of fish sauce first and then do a taste test to make sure it is not overly salty.
+- Add in the fish sauce (add in half the amount of fish sauce first and then do a taste test to make sure it is not overly salty.
 If it needs more salt, add in the rest of the fish sauce.

 - Set a timer for 1 hour and 30 minutes.